30 Days of Night (film): Home media

+30 Days of Night was released February 26, 2008 on DVD, Blu-ray, and UMD for PlayStation Portable in the United States.
+The video sold 1,386,716 million copies earning a profit of over $26,524,542 million.

 TV series, prequels, and sequel

 A prequel miniseries Blood Trails was released in 2007.

 A sequel miniseries Dust to Dust was released in 2008.

 A straight-to-DVD sequel entitled Dark Days was released on October 5, 2010.
 The script for the sequel was written by Steve Niles and Ben Ketai with Ketai also positioned as director.
 When filming began on October 20, 2009, Rhys Coiro and Mia Kirshner were named as leads, with Kirshner playing the lead vampire villain Lilith.
-Other cast named included Harold Perrineau, Kiele Sanchez, Diora Baird, Rhys Coiro, and Monique Ganderton.
+Other cast named included Harold Perrineau, Kiele Sanchez, Diora Baird, and Monique Ganderton.
 Three days after filming began, Niles revealed that Kiele Sanchez replaced Melissa George in the role of Stella Oleson.
 The sequel was produced on a lower budget, but being straight-to-video allowed the writers to more closely follow the comic book.